Running a self-hosted Meilisearch project in production

 Step 2: Create system user

-Running applications as root can introduce security flaws in your system.
-To prevent that from happening, create a dedicated system user for running Meilisearch:
+Running applications as root exposes you to unnecessary security risks.
+To prevent that, create a dedicated user for Meilisearch:

-useradd -d /var/lib/meilisearch -b /bin/false -m -r meilisearch
+useradd -d /var/lib/meilisearch -s /bin/false -m -r meilisearch

 Step 3: Create a configuration file